View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 For examples of using an SDK to start a Live Tail session, see Start a Live Tail session using an Amazon Web Services SDK.

-Starts a query of one or more log groups using CloudWatch Logs Insights.
+Starts a query of one or more log groups or data sources using CloudWatch Logs Insights.

-You specify the log groups and time range to query and the query string to use.
+You specify the log groups or data sources and time range to query and the query string to use.
+You can query up to 10 data sources in a single query.

 For more information, see CloudWatch Logs Insights Query Syntax.